radiant-rstats/docker-k8s/install/rsm-msba-macos-arm.md

 source .venv/bin/activate;
 ```

-Now we are ready to `add` python packages to the environment.
+Now we are ready to `add` python packages to the environment that are need for the project or class.
 In this case, we will install a specific version of polars and we will double check that this version was indeed installed.

 ```bash
 uv add polars==1.1.0;
 python -c "import polars as pl; print(pl.__version__)";
 ```

-> Note: The `-c` argument in the code block above allows a python program to be passed in as string.
+> Note: The `-c` argument in the code block above allows a (small) python program to be passed in as string.
 Use `python --help` to see all the python options.

 ### Removing a virtual environment created using UV